flipbook-labs/storyteller/README.md

 ## Resources

-API documentation is available on [the official documentation website](https://roblox.github.io/scene-understanding-internal).
+API documentation will be available on [the official documentation website](https://flipbook-labs.github.io/storyteller).

 ## Contributing